 Mercedes CLS (2011-2017)

 It may be heavily based on the Mercedes E-Class, but the swoopy CLS manages to be much cooler than its sibling.
 As you might expect, it sacrifices some of the practicality of the E-Class, but a family of four should still have plenty of room.
 The range of petrol and diesel engines are powerful - even the entry-level car hits 0-62mph in a respectable 8.5 seconds - but shouldn’t cost a fortune to run.
 This is more comfortable than super sporty, though, and it’s more relaxed than a BMW 6 Series Gran Coupe.
-There’s an appealing Shooting Brake version, too, if you need a bigger boot.
+There’s an appealing Shooting Brake version (pictured) if you need a bigger boot.

 Ford Fiesta ST

 Our favourite hot hatchback is not a 400bhp rocketship but a ‘warmer’ version of the UK’s best-selling car.
 The latest Ford Fiesta ST is one of the most fun cars on sale right now, and you don’t need a huge power reserve on our tight and twisty roads.
 There’s space for four adults and most of their stuff, and the Fiesta ST can even be reasonably good on fuel if you’re not using all of its 197bhp.
 It may ‘only’ be a Fiesta but all STs get heated seats, smartphone mirroring and an upgraded stereo.
 A big draw of the latest model is that it can be had with five doors (only very few five-door STs have been built in the past).

 It seems strange that a Kia could be considered a rival for the Audi A5 Sportback and a BMW 4 Series Gran Coupe, but the Stinger really is - and we think it’s a cooler choice because it’s not the obvious option.
 It has attractive styling, with its sloping rear end and wide tiger grille, and plenty of equipment on board - plus a big boot.
 There are normal petrol and diesel engines, but none are particularly economical so we’d go for the full-fat 3.3-litre V6 petrol engine with 365bhp.
 It’s a bit sweeter to drive than the Audi S5, too.